ReFreezed/Gloa/README.md

 There are more features but it's too many to list on this one page!
 Proper documentation is yet to be written.

+### Example Programs
+Full programs that showcase the language can be found in the [Glóa Example Programs repository](https://github.com/ReFreezed/GloaExamples).

 ## Usage